Code-Institute-Submissions/ucd-milestone-project-4/README.md

 - Newsletter Sign Up: In the footer, I put an input box for the user to put their email address and a submit button to sign up to the bands newsletter.
 - Social Media Icons: Once clicked, the user will be brought to the associated Social Media Page.
 - Audio Display: On the "Home" page and the "Music" page, under the pictures of the band are "Click to listen" buttons where the user can listen to music.
 A new page will open playing the song on an audio player.
-- Video Display: On arriving at the "Book Us" page, a video of the band playing "Daydream Believer" plays.
+- Video Display: On arriving at the "Book Us" page, a button to play a video of the band playing "Daydream Believer" is available to click.
 A pause button is displayed on the video for the user to pause the music any time.
 - Booking Form: In the "Book Us" page, the user can leave a booking enquiry for the band along with their name and email address.

 ### Features Left to Implement